KenKundert/avendesora/doc/accounts.rst

 Account information is stored in account files.
 The list of account files is given in ~/.config/avendesora/accounts_files.
-New account files are created using ``avendesora new``, but to delete an accounts file, you must manually remove it from accounts_files.
-Once an accounts file exists, you may add accounts to it using ``account add``.
-Use the -f option to specify which file is to contain the new account.
-Modifying or deleting an account is done with ``account edit <account_name>``.
+New account files are created using ':ref:`avendesora new <new command>`', but to delete an accounts file, you must manually remove it from accounts_files.
+Once an accounts file exists, you may add accounts to it using ':ref:`account add <add command>`'.
+Use the ``-f`` option to specify which file is to contain the new account.
+Modifying or deleting an account is done with ':ref:`account edit account_name <edit command>`'.
 To delete the account, simply remove all lines associated with the account.

-An account is basically a collection of attributes organized as a subclass of the Python Account class.
+An account is basically a collection of attributes organized as a subclass of the Python :class:`avendesora.Account` class.
 For example:

 .. code-block:: python